Azure/kubernetes-keyvault-flexvol/README.md

 # Key Vault FlexVolume [DEPRECATED]

 **WARNING** :warning: This solution has been deprecated.
-Please use [Azure Key Vault Provider for Secret Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure)
+Continue to use this for kubernetes version 1.15.
+For 1.16+, please use [Azure Key Vault Provider for Secret Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure)

+**This solution will be supported until 1.15 is out of support in AKS**

 Seamlessly integrate your key management systems with Kubernetes.